Electric moped startup Revel raises $27.6 million as it eyes new markets – TechCrunch

 20 months and 1,400 scooters

-The idea for Revel was borne out of Reig’s travels to Buenos Aires, Argentina, where he witnessed locals on every form of two-wheeled vehicle.
+The idea for Revel was born out of Reig’s travels to Buenos Aires, Argentina, where he witnessed locals on every form of two-wheeled vehicle.

 Revel rides cost $1 per person to start, followed by $0.25 per minute to ride and $0.10 per minute while parked.
 Revel says it will cut the cost by 40% for eligible riders — and give them a $25 credit — through its Revel Access program.
 Riders who use public assistance programs like SNAP or live in NYCHA housing are eligible for the program.